cjacker/opensource-embeded-toolchains/README.md

 **Which will not have a tutorial:**

 - ~~8bit PIC~~
-  - the whole product line of PIC is not opensource friendly from beginning, worse than any other MCU vendors.
-  - ~~you need hardware debugger/programmer without opensource support. only old PICKIT2 has opensource support (pk2cmd from Microchip) and it is a little bit outdated.~~
-  - gputils and the PIC part of SDCC is un-maintained now.
+  - ~~gputils and ~~the PIC part of SDCC is un-maintained now. **gputils updated recently and there is gcbasic for PIC with very active development.**
-  - There is official MPLAB X IDE for linux and xc8 with free license, if you do not care about opensource or not. but xc8 has worse optimizations for free license.
+  - There is official MPLAB X IDE for linux and xc8 with free license, if you do not care about opensource or not. but xc8 has worse optimizations with free license.

 - ~~WCH CH32V series RISC-V 32bit MCU~~
   - It does NOT support standard debugging interface such as SWD/JTAG